 - Use a family member or friends’ card (with their blessing, of course!)

 - Buy a DNA Kit directly from Amazon.
 There are a few companies that offer tests through this platform.
 For example, 23andMe has listings for their Health + Ancestry Kit and Ancestry and Traits Kit.
 Ancestry also offers their Genetic Ethnicity Test on Amazon too, as well as their Health + Genetic Ethnicity Test.
 MyHeritage (first choice in Europe) also has its Ancestry & Ethnicity Kit there.
+(Note: I get a small commission if you buy using these links).

 - Buy kits at a genealogy event.
 This is how some of my friends got their DNA tests: We bought them in RootsTech London, where each of the main providers had a booth.
 This also offers another advantage: You can buy the tests directly, meaning you don’t need to provide a delivery address.
 But let’s also go through that option in case you can’t find an event near you.